Magellan expedition: Sodomy trial and failed mutiny

-During the ocean crossing, the Victorias boatswain, Antonio Salamón was caught in an act of sodomy with a cabin boy, Antonio Ginovés.
-At the time, homosexuality was punishable by death in Spain, though in practice, sex between men was a common occurrence on long naval voyages.
-Magellan held a trial on board the Trinidad and found Salamón guilty, sentencing him to death by strangulation.
-Salamón was later executed on 20 December, after the fleet's landfall in Brazil.
-The fate of Ginovés is unclear, with some accounts saying that he was thrown overboard, and others claiming that taunts from his fellow sailors drove him to commit suicide by jumping overboard.
+During the ocean crossing, the Victoria's Sicilian master, Salomon Antón was caught in an act of sodomy with a Genoese apprentice sailor, António Varesa, off the coast of Guinea.
+At the time, sodomy was punishable by death in Spain, though in practice, sex between men was a common occurrence on long naval voyages.
+Magellan held a trial on board the Trinidad and found Antón guilty, sentencing him to death by strangulation.
+Antón was later executed on 20 December 1519, after the fleet's landfall in Brazil at Santa Lucia (present-day Rio de Janeiro), his strangled body being burnt.
+Varesa drowned after going overboard on 27 April 1520, having been thrown off by his shipmates.

 In a meeting following the trial, Magellan's captains challenged his leadership.
 Cartagena accused Magellan of risking the King's ships by his choice of route, sailing South along the African coast.
 When Cartagena declared that he would no longer follow Magellan's command, Magellan gave the signal for a number of armed loyalists to enter the room and take hold of Cartagena.
 Magellan called Cartagena a "rebel" and branded his behaviour as mutinous.
 Cartagena called on the other two Castilian captains (Quesada and Mendoza) to stab Magellan, but they held back.

 Immediately following the episode, Cartagena was placed in stocks.
-Magellan could have tried Cartagena for mutiny and sentenced him to death, but at the urging of Quesada and Mendoza, he agreed to merely relieve Cartagena of his command of the San Antonio, and allow him to move freely within the confines of the Victoria.
+Magellan could have tried Cartagena for mutiny and sentenced him to death, but at the urging of Quesada and Mendoza, he agreed to merely relieve Cartagena of his command of the San Antonio and allow him to move freely within the confines of the Victoria.
 Antonio de Coca replaced Cartagena as captain of the San Antonio.

+Some details about the sodomy trial and its aftermath are disputed.
+Salomon Antón's name is also given in some sources as Antonio Salamón, Antonio Salamone, and Antonio Salomón, with his job being alternatively listed as boatswain and quartermaster.
+António Varesa's name is also given as Antonio Ginovés, with his job also being listed as cabin boy, "ship's boy", or "grummet."
+Varesa's death is also sometimes described as a suicide from being ridiculed or that he too was outright sentenced to death during the trial.
+The date of the trial is also given as September.